tusharynayaka/tusharynayaka/README.md

 I'm a Computer Science Engineering student based in Bengaluru, India.
 I am a passionate developer focusing on building high-performance applications and contributing to the open-source community.

-I am currently deep-diving into **Python-based open-source tools**, specifically working with the Vorta environment and implementing rigorous type-hinting with mypy.
-I enjoy solving complex logic challenges and turning them into effective real-world solutions.
+I enjoy turning complex logic into simple, effective real-world solutions.
+Whether I'm mastering the MERN stack or solving DSA challenges, I strive to be a reliable and supportive team member who values a positive collaborative environment.

 **Connect with me:**
 <p align="left">